On constructions preserving the asymptotic topology of metric spaces: Introduction

 The final goal of the paper is to prove some permanence results for straight finite decomposition complexity along the lines of those shown in \cite{GTY1}.

 The paper is organized as follows.
 In the next section we recall some of basic facts and give precise definitions.
 In Section 3 we state and prove the main theorem concerning infinite graph products and asymptotic dimension.
 We also show that property A is preserved by finite graph products.
-In the fourth section, we prove that asymptotic property C is preserved by free products and certain infinite unions.
-We end this section with some open questions concerning asymptotic property C. The permanence properties of straight finite decomposition complexity appear in the final section.
+In the fourth section, we prove that asymptotic property C is preserved by certain infinite unions and state some open questions concerning asymptotic property C. The permanence properties of straight finite decomposition complexity appear in the final section.
+It should be noted that many of the goals of this paper align with the excellent survey by Guentner \cite{Guentner-Survey}.

+The authors wish to thank the anonymous referees of this paper for careful reading, corrections, and for helping to clarify several points.